Importance of Child Population to Compute Educational Indicators (2023)

 • Age Group: Typically, primary education covers children in the age group of 6 to 10.

-• Child Population: The child population data within the specified age range is needed to calculate indicators such as Gross Enrollment Ratio (GER), Net Enrollment Ratio (NER), and Out-of-School Children.
+• Child Population: The child population data within the specified age range is needed to calculate indicators such as Gross Enrolment Ratio (GER), Net Enrolment Ratio (NER), and Out-of-School Children.

 2. Upper Primary Education